-- 1. If any employee is absent for reasons that entitle him to sick leave the employee's Division Director or his designee shall be notified by the employee within thirty (30) minutes after starting time. - 2.
-Failure by the employee to notify the employee's Division Director or his designee will be cause for denial of the use of sick leave for that absence and shall constitute cause for disciplinary action. - 3.
-Absence without notice or absence without authorized leave for five (5) consecutive days shall constitute a resignation.
+- 1. If any employee is absent for reasons that entitle him to sick leave, the employee's Division Director or his designee shall be notified by the employee within thirty (30) minutes after starting time. - 2.
+Failure to notify the employee's Division Director or his designee will be cause for denial of the use of sick leave for that absence and shall constitute cause for disciplinary action. - 3.
+Absence without notice or absence without authorized leave for five (5) consecutive days shall constitute a resignation. - 4.
+Employees on sick leave for a duration of one (1) or more consecutive work days through ten (10) consecutive work days must notify their Division Director, or his designee, on a daily basis.
+After exceeding ten (10) consecutive work days on sick leave, an employee must notify their Division Director, or his designee, on every Monday (or Tuesday if Monday is a holiday) as to their continuance of sick leave.

-D. Verification of Sick Leave
+D. Verification Of Sick Leave

 - 1. An employee who has been absent on sick leave for five (5) or more consecutive working days shall be required to submit medical evidence substantiating the illness. - 2.
-The appointing authority may require proof of illness of an employee on sick leave, notwithstanding the above provision, where abuse is suspected.
-Abuse of sick leave may be cause for disciplinary action under the guidelines herein set forth.
-The City shall have the right to direct an employee on sick leave to its medical provider for physical examination.

-- 3. Absence due to exposure to contagious disease shall be accepted only if the Department of Health has declared the employee exposed and proof of same shall be obtained by the City from the Department of Health. - 4.
+The appointing authority may require proof of illness of an employee on sick leave, notwithstanding the above cause for disciplinary action under the guidelines herein set forth.
+The City shall have the right to direct an employee on sick leave to its medical provider for physical examination. - 3.
+Absence due to exposure to contagious disease shall be accepted only if the Department of Health has declared the employee exposed and proof of same shall be obtained by the City from the Department of Health. - 4.
 The City may require an employee who has been absent because of personal illness, as a condition of the employee's return to duty, to be examined by a physician designated by the City at the expense of the City.
-Such examination shall establish whether the employee is capable of performing his or her normal duties and that the employee's return to duty will not jeopardize the health of other employees. - 5.
-The City will meet and confer with the Union with respect to the Union's concerns with regard to the City's policy and procedure on monitoring sick leave usage.
+Such examination shall establish whether the employee is capable of performing his or her normal duties and that the employee's return to duty will not jeopardize the health of other employees.

+The City will meet and confer with the Union with respect to Union concerns with regard to the City's policy and practice on monitoring sick leave usage.

-ARTICLE 26 PROMOTIONAL ANNOUNCEMENTS
+ARTICLE 27 PROMOTIONAL ANNOUNCEMENTS

-- A. Notice of examinations for promotional jobs or promotions shall be posted on all bulletin boards, and a copy shall be forwarded to the Union President. - B. Promotions shall be made in accordance with Civil Service Law. - C. Examinations shall be conducted in accordance with Civil Service procedures.
+- A. Notice of examinations for promotional jobs or promotions shall be posted on all bulletin boards, and a copy shall be forwarded to the Union President. - B. Promotions shall be made in accordance with Civil Service Law.

+C. Examinations shall be conducted in accordance with Civil Service procedures.

-ARTICLE 27 OUT-OF-TITLE AND TEMPORARY APPOINTMENTS
+ARTICLE 28 OUT-OF-TITLE AND TEMPORARY APPOINTMENTS